-(c) Questions Relating to the Agenda of the AGM:
+(b) Questions Relating to the Agenda of the AGM:

-- i.
-Submitting questions in advance of the AGM - Shareholders and Investors can submit questions in advance relating to the business of the AGM either (i) via electronic mail to support@conveneagm.com or (ii) via the pre-registration website at the URL: https://agm.conveneagm.com/azeusagm2020.
+(i) Submitting questions in advance of the AGM

+Shareholders and Investors can submit questions in advance relating to the business of the AGM either via:

+- (a) deposited at the office of the Company's Share Transfer Agent in Singapore, Boardroom Corporate & Advisory Services Pte.
+Ltd. at 50 Raffles Place #32-01, Singapore Land Tower, Singapore 048623; or - (b) electronic mail to: support@conveneagm.com; or - (c) pre-registration website at the URL: https://conveneagm.sg/azeusagm2021

 Questions submitted in this manner must be submitted not less than forty-eight (48) hours before the time appointed for the holding of the AGM.

-The Company will endeavour to respond to substantial and relevant questions received from Shareholders via SGXNET and the Company's website prior to the AGM, or during the AGM. - ii.
-Shareholders and Investors who pre-registered and are verified to attend the AGM proceedings via Convene-eAGM in accordance with paragraph (b) above will be able to ask questions relating to the agenda of the AGM during the AGM by: - a.
-Submitting text-based questions via Convene-eAGM by clicking the "Ask a Question" feature and then clicking "Type Your Question" to input their queries in the questions text box.
-The Company will endeavour to respond to Shareholders' and Investors' questions during the AGM as far as reasonably practicable; or b.
-Clicking the "Ask a Question" feature and then clicking the "Queue for Video call" via Convene-eAGM.
-The relevant shareholder will be informed once it is appropriate for him/her to speak and can thereafter raise his/her question via audiovisual or audio means during the AGM within a certain prescribed time limit.
+The Company will endeavour to respond to substantial and relevant questions received from Shareholders and Proxyholders via SGXNET and the Company's website prior to the AGM, or during the AGM.

+(ii) Submitting questions during the AGM

+Virtual Meeting Physical Meeting Shareholders and Proxyholders who pre- registered and are verified to attend the Virtual Meeting will be able to ask questions relating to the agenda of the AGM during the AGM by: Successful authenticated Shareholders and Proxyholders attending the Physical Meeting will be able to ask questions in person at the AGM venue.
+Submitting text-based questions via the Live Webcast by clicking the "Ask a Question" feature and then clicking "Type Your Question" to input their queries in the questions text box.
+Successful authenticated Shareholders and Proxyholders attending the Physical Meeting will also be able to ask questions relating to the agenda of the AGM during the AGM by submitting text-based questions via the Live Clicking the "Ask a Question" feature and then clicking the "Queue for Video call" via the Live Webcast.
+The relevant Shareholder will be informed once it is appropriate for him/her to speak and can thereafter raise his/her question via audiovisual or audio means during the AGM within a certain prescribed time limit.
+Webcast by clicking the "Ask a Question" feature and then clicking "Type Your Question" to input their queries in the questions text box.

-Where there are substantially similar questions the Company will consolidate such questions; consequently not all questions may be individually addressed.
+(iii) Where there are substantially similar questions for the Virtual Meeting and Physical Meeting, the Company will consolidate such questions.
+Consequently not all questions may be individually addressed.

-(d) Voting:
+(c) Voting: